swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 **CriteriaVMCView**

-You provide a list of functions, one per column, used by VMC to determine in which column an item should be placed.
+You provide a list of functions, one per column.
+VMC uses these to determine in which column an item should be placed.

 |criteriaview|

 **DefinedVMCView**

 You already have the columns you want displayed.
-You provide a column list and VMC does the rest.
+You provide the column list and VMC does the rest.

 |definedview|